Infliximab: Inflammatory disease

 Crohn's patients have flares of their disease between periods of disease quiescence.
 Severe flares are usually treated with steroid medications to obtain remission, but steroids have many undesirable side effects, so some gastroenterologists are now advocating the use of infliximab as the first drug to try to get patients into remission.
 This has been called the top-down approach to treatment.

 Ulcerative colitis

 Infliximab targets TNF, thought to be more related to Th1 cytokines.
 Ulcerative colitis was thought to be a Th2 disease, and infliximab would be of limited use.
 However, patients with ulcerative colitis have begun to be treated with infliximab on the basis of two large clinical trials conducted in 2005 by Paul Rutgeerts and William Sandborn.
-The Acute ulcerative Colitis Treatment trials (ACT1 and ACT2) to evaluate the utility of infliximab in ulcerative colitis showed 44-45% of patients treated with infliximab for a year maintained a response to the medication, compared with 21% of patients who were treated with placebo medication.
-At two months, the response was 61-69% for patients treated with infliximab, and 31% for those treated with placebo.
+The Acute ulcerative Colitis Treatment trials (ACT1 and ACT2) to evaluate the utility of infliximab in ulcerative colitis showed 44–45% of patients treated with infliximab for a year maintained a response to the medication, compared with 21% of patients who were treated with placebo medication.
+At two months, the response was 61–69% for patients treated with infliximab, and 31% for those treated with placebo.

-Newer drugs such as Etrolizumab have similar efficacy to Infliximab with fewer adverse effects for treatment of ulcerative colitis.